Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam17/05/2024

-The appeal court reduced the sentence of former Health Minister Nguyen Thanh Long by one year compared to the first instance sentence, while the court upheld the first instance sentence for defendant Phan Quoc Viet and several other defendants.
+The appeal court reduced the sentence of former Minister of Health Nguyen Thanh Long by one year compared to the first instance sentence, while the court upheld the first instance sentence for defendant Phan Quoc Viet and several other defendants.
 On the afternoon of May 17, the Appeals Council of the High People's Court in Hanoi announced the verdict for 11 defendants who appealed in the Viet A Company case.

-Notably, by paying an additional VND 1 billion to remedy the general consequences of the case, defendant Nguyen Thanh Long (former Minister of Health) had his sentence reduced to 17 years in prison (first instance verdict 18 years in prison for the crime of "Receiving bribes").
+Notably, by paying an additional VND1 billion to remedy the general consequences of the case, defendant Nguyen Thanh Long (former Minister of Health) had his sentence reduced to 17 years in prison (first instance verdict 18 years in prison for the crime of "Receiving bribes").

 The two defendants given suspended sentences are: Nguy Thi Hau (former Deputy Head of the Finance and Planning Department, CDC Bac Giang) sentenced to 36 months in prison at first instance; Le Thi Hong Xuyen (employee of CDC Binh Duong) sentenced to 24 months in prison at first instance.